The-cheeseDOS-Project/cheeseDOS/README.md

 ## CheeseDOS Features

 - 512B CheeseFS RAM Disk
-- Run's on computers from 1986 (if they have a i386DX) and onwards
+- Run's on computers from 1986 (if they have a i386 class cpu) and onwards
 - Quite a bit of commands
 - AND MORE!